 Signing a Prenuptial Agreement Law Firm Prenup | Dallas Prenuptial Agreement Lawyer

-After the date of your marriage, you can make new agreements, though not by amending your prenuptial (premarital) agreement.
+After the date of your marriage, you can make new agreements, but not by amending your prenuptial agreement.
+Any new agreement must be created through a post marital agreement.
+This document requires both spouses to exchange full and current financial disclosures.

 Gary Ashmore